airbop/airbop-simple-jar/README.md

                 <service android:name="com.airbop.library.simple.AirBopGCMIntentService" />
                 <service android:name="com.airbop.library.simple.AirBopIntentService"></service>

-You will notice if you have worked with GCM ir AirBop without using the simple JAR that there are three lines that are specific to the simple jar:
+You will notice if you have worked with GCM or AirBop without using the simple JAR that there are three lines that are specific to the simple jar:

                     android:name="com.airbop.library.simple.AirBopGCMBroadcastReceiver"
                 <service android:name="com.airbop.library.simple.AirBopGCMIntentService" />
                 <service android:name="com.airbop.library.simple.AirBopIntentService"></service>

-These lines tell GCM to use the airbop.jar for some of the basic GCM task, rather then looking for the hooks within your app.
+These lines tell GCM to use the airbop.jar for some of the basic GCM task, rather than looking for the hooks within your app.

 ### 3. Add the AirBop simple jar meta-data to your Android.xml manifest

-The next step is to add all of the data that the simple jar needs to your manifext.
+The next step is to add all of the data that the simple jar needs to your manifest.
 This will be added within the `manifest\application`

     <!--  AirBop META DATA -->
     <meta-data android:name="AIRBOP_GOOGLE_PROJECT_NUMBER" android:value="@string/gpn" />